 6.22.8.
 Tell-tale:

 6.22.8.1.
-The provisions of paragraphs 6.1.8. (for the main-beam headlamp) and 6.2.8. (for the dipped-beam headlamp) of this Regulation apply to the respective parts of an AFS.
+The provisions of paragraphs 6.1.8. (for the driving-beam headlamp) and 6.2.8. (for the passing-beam headlamp) of this Regulation apply to the respective parts of an AFS.

 6.22.8.2.
-A visual failure tell-tale for AFS is mandatory.
+A tell-tale indicating failure for AFS is mandatory.
 It shall be non-flashing.
 It shall be activated whenever a failure is detected with respect to the AFS control signals or when a failure signal is received in accordance with paragraph 4.13. of UN Regulation No. 149.
 It shall remain activated while the failure is present.
 It may be cancelled temporarily, but shall be repeated whenever the device which starts and stops the propulsion system is switched ON and OFF.

 6.22.8.3.
-If the main-beam is adaptive, a visual tell-tale shall be provided to indicate to the driver that the adaptation of the main beam is activated.
+If the driving-beam is adaptive, a visual tell-tale shall be provided to indicate to the driver that the adaptation of the driving-beam is activated.
 This information shall remain displayed as long as the adaptation is activated.

 6.22.8.4.
 A tell-tale to indicate that the driver has set the system into a state according to paragraph 4.12. of UN Regulation No. 149 is optional.